repomaa/autopass/README.md

 - etc
 - Press Alt+p to copy pass to clipboard
 - Press Alt+u to copy user to clipboard
+- Press Alt+c to copy otp code to clipboard
 - Press Alt+t to autotype a tan from the entry
+- Press Alt+o to open specified URL in your browser

 Copied values are cleared from clipboard after 45 seconds